ignc-research/arena-rosnav-3D/docs/Miscellaneous.md

 To include your custom world in arena-rosnav-3D, see [here](#How-to-include-further-world-files).
+If you are using models, downloaded from ignitionrobotics you need to copy their folders from `~/.gazebo/models` to `~/catkin_ws/src/arena-rosnav-3D/simulator_setup/worlds/small_warehouse/models` so they are included with the simulator.

 # How to speed-up gazebo simulation speed
 It is possible to run Gazebo faster than real time.
 The maximum simulation speed depends on the complexity of the world and the processing power, a speedup between 2 and 300 of the simulation time is possible.